kullmanp/assertions/README.md

 the test code more readable and provide better error messages.
 They are a substitute for the "built-in" assertions like assertTrue, assertEquals, ...

-The general idea of the assertion libraries is that of a _matcher_.
+The general idea of hamcrest is that of a _matcher_.
 When we want to verify something about the system we can get an object and test whether it matches some matcher.

 Examples of matchers (from hamcrest.org):